An Advisor’s Search for the Elusive Utopian Recruiting Deal

 Advisors in the midst of exploring their options will be the first to tell you: The world of recruiting has changed quite a bit in recent years.
 Consider that:

 - Two of the four wirehouses pulled out of Protocol—and while this adds some complexity to the transition process, advisors continue to move nonetheless.

-- Three of the four wirehouses have become much more selective in the advisors they recruit—while Wells Fargo has turned-up their efforts with really aggressive deals.
+- Two of the four wirehouses have become more selective in the advisors they recruit—while Wells Fargo and, more recently, Morgan Stanley have gotten back into the game.

 - The independent space has gained solid momentum—attracting both seasoned veterans and younger, longer-term focused advisors.

 - An expanded landscape includes many new and exciting options—making the due diligence process and a clear understanding of one’s goals more critical than ever before.

 - And advisor sentiment has changed completely—shifting to a greater desire to act as true fiduciaries with a focus on freedom, flexibility and control.

 As the landscape shifted, so did advisor sentiment